BlackTopStreetHockey/btsh/README.md

 * Remember to run `$ make makemigrations` after making changes to models and commit the generated migration files
 * Remember to update the relevant `*Admin` class if you modify the models

+### TODO

+* AWS Deployment
+  * Migrations
+  * Collectstatic
+* Configure django-storages and django-import-export to store user uploaded files in s3
+  * Until we have a deployment to AWS these are stored on the file system (works for local dev but won't work for a real deployment)

 ## mobile

 ## web